Sedating a child for a dental procedure is normally very safe, but it’s important for parents to prepare their child for

 Moderate Sedation (Sedation Dentistry) – the patient is conscious and is referred to as “Sedation Dentistry.”
 Moderate Sedation allows the patient to simply respond to questions.
 You are not asleep for sedation dentistry.
 A dentist is required to receive two days of additional training when administering pills orally.
 Intravenous (IV) Sedation requires at least 60 hours of training or a dentist can be trained as part of a residency program.

 Deep Sedation ( General Anesthesia Dentistry or Sleep Dentistry) – Using this method, there is no memory of the procedure.
 Dentists who provide this method require a two-year Dental Anesthesiology Residency or an Oral Surgery Residency.
 This is the recommended level of sedation for individuals unable to tolerate dental treatment for mental or physical reasons.

 The sedation method for an individual is determined on the patient’s medical history, current physical and mental health.
 When you come in for your appointment, Dr. Hoffmann or Dr. Daugherty will decide which level is best for you.

 During the procedure, ensuring the patient’s safety is of the utmost importance.
 While a patient is sedated, their blood oxygen level, blood pressure, heart rate, and temperature are closely monitored.

 Typically parents are asked to be present when their child is waking up after sedation.
 A child can sometimes be confused or upset and will often feel nauseous.
-Due to longer-lasting affects such as dizziness, sleepiness, and loss of physical coordination, a child shouldn’t go back to school or daycare after their procedure.
+Due to longer-lasting effects such as dizziness, sleepiness, and loss of physical coordination, a child shouldn’t go back to school or daycare after their procedure.